-- The provision and monitoring of an externally monitored intruder detection system - The provision of suitable door entry systems - Ensure risk assessments are undertaken for staff who work offsite or alone to ensure appropriate measures are taken to minimise the risk to their personal safety and the security of any equipment being transported - The introduction and operation of CCTV surveillance in sensitive or high-risk areas in or around the College estate as agreed in conjunction with CMT - The provision at internal reception desks, subject to risk assessment, of a physical attack alarm connected to an externally monitored location and relayed directly to the Police - The provision of a radio for staff in specific locations such as interview rooms and counselling rooms, where the potential for difficult or aggressive behaviour exists - The provision of patrols, where necessary - Learners, staff, visitors and contractors to be in the possession of an ID card or Visitors Badge at all times when on College property (staff and visitors will be required to openly display such identification)
+- The provision of an externally monitored intruder detection system. - The provision of suitable door entry systems - Ensure risk assessments are undertaken for staff who work offsite or alone to ensure appropriate measures are taken to minimise the risk to their personal safety and the security of any equipment being transported.

+- The introduction and operation of CCTV surveillance in sensitive or high-risk areas in or around the College estate as agreed in conjunction with Executive Group and defined in the CCTV policy. - Introduction of Bodycams for Security and Safeguarding staff at higher risk. - The provision at internal reception desks, subject to risk assessment, of a physical attack alarm connected to an externally monitored location and relayed directly to the Police. - The provision of a radio for staff in specific locations such as interview rooms and counselling rooms, where the potential for difficult or aggressive behaviour exists. - The provision of patrols, where necessary